 AADL Policy, Approved Product & Vendor Lists

-You will find ostomy supplies listed under Section M – Medical Supplies in the following AADL documents.
+Ostomy supplies are listed under Section M – Medical Supplies in the following AADL documents.
 We have provided direct links to the documents for your convenience, but please feel free to contact us if you find one to be out of date.

 AADL Contact Information